 Moisturising, hypoallergenic shampoos with additives such as oatmeal will benefit an itchy dog with no infection and is so gentle for dogs with a normal skin type.

 Why you shouldn’t use baby shampoo, human shampoo or wool mix has a lot to do with the pH.
-Your dogs’ skin has a much higher pH than human skin, so they aren’t pH balanced for pets.
+Your dogs’ skin has a much higher pH than human skin, so human products aren’t pH balanced for pets.
 They can damage the coat and sensitive skin.

 It’s not necessary to use a shampoo with every bath.
 After a play in the mud or a swim in the ocean be rinsed with warm water only to remove the dirt and leave the natural oils alone, you could try this every other bath.